massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 ## Prerequisites

 In order to run Mayflower locally, you need to have some things installed and set up on your machine.
-See the repo [README > Prerequisites](https://github.com/massgov/mayflower/blob/master/README.md#prerequesites).
+See the [Setting up your environment](https://github.com/massgov/mayflower/blob/master/docs/setting-up-environment.md).

 ## Forking the repo